ndean06/splunk-sysmon-reverse-shell-detection/README.md

 ---

-### 2. Suspicious Network Connection (Discovery)
+### 4. Suspicious Network Connection (Discovery)

-Refined the search to identify traffic to the attacker’s IP and port:
+After spotting the anomalous port, I refined the search further to filter on both the attacker’s IP address (192.168.117.130) and destination port 4444.
+This revealed a single outbound connection from the victim, confirming the communication channel used by the malicious payload to establish the reverse shell.

 ```spl
 index=endpoint EventCode=3 dest_ip=192.168.117.130 dest_port=4444